7 Benefits of Cooking from Scratch

 2. Save money

-Does cooking from scratch save money?
-Oh yes it does!
-With the cost of living, especially food prices, rising to new heights, cooking from scratch is a great tool to keep the grocery budget in check.
+With the cost of living, especially food prices, rising to new heights, cooking from scratch is a great way to keep the grocery budget in check.

 Shopping in bulk and in season, double batching and meal prepping are all great ways to reduce the weekly food bill.
-Here is my full list of ideas: 35 ways to save money by cooking from scratch.
+Here are 35 ways to save money by cooking from scratch.

-How many times have you bought a new, expensive food product only to find out that the taste is far reached from the advertised promises?
+How many times have you bought a new, expensive food product only to find out that the taste is far reached from what it promised?

-Cooking from scratch allows you tailor the food to your taste and to incorporate more of the ingredients and flavours you love.
+Cooking from scratch allows you tailor the food to your taste and to incorporate more of the ingredients and flavors you love.

 My chewy Anzac biscuit recipe is a good example – nothing beats freshly baked cookies!